Henry VIII

 [19] Shakespeare, William.
 The Second Part of Henry the Fourth, Continuing to His Death, and Coronation of Henry the Fifth.
 Quarto.
 In The Norton Shakespeare: Histories, 3rd ed.
 710-78.
 The line is spoken by King Henry IV at741, 3.1.31.

-[17] Anne’s sister Mary Boleyn was one of the King’s mistresses even before this, so Henry has some familiarity with the Boleyns.
+[21] Anne’s sister Mary Boleyn was one of the King’s mistresses even before this.
 See “Anne Boleyn” at Shakespeareandhistory.com.
 Accessed 9/1/2024.
 On Mary Boleyn, see “Mary Boleyn: Biography, Portrait, Facts & Information” at Englishhistory.net.
+Accessed 12/11/2025.

 [24] This reference is to Catharine’s nephew, the Holy Roman Emperor Charles V. See “Emperor Charles V—His Life and His World” at Emperorcharlesv.com.
 Accessed 9/1/2024.